JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_3.md

 ## “Thought For The Month”

 > “Ever bear in mind—God and men need each other.
-They are mutually necessary to the full and final attainment of eternal personality experience in the divine destiny of universe finality.” _The URANTIA Book_ 2084:3
+They are mutually necessary to the full and final attainment of eternal personality experience in the divine destiny of universe finality.” _The URANTIA Book_ [LU 195:10.3](/es/The_Urantia_Book/195#p10_3)

 ## Evidence of Things Unseen